 A well-designed bathroom is one that creates the mood you want and has the features you desire.
-With the right colors and materials, even a small bath can feel luxurious.
+With the right colors and materials, even a small bathroom can feel luxurious.

-- You can keep a consistent design between your bedroom, bathroom and closet, by using the same color scheme or a complementary color scheme and hardware finishes.
+You can keep a consistent design between the bathroom, bedroom and closet, by using the same color scheme or a complementary color scheme and hardware finishes.

-- If the bathroom will have multiple users at the same time, double sinks, plenty of counter space, separate storage areas for each person’s toiletries, a large shower, and a private toilet area will help to keep peace in the family.
+- If the bathroom will have multiple users at the same time, include double sinks, plenty of counter space, separate storage areas for each person’s toiletries, a large shower, and a private toilet area.

-- If you are renovating and want to change the location of sinks, shower, or tubs, talk with your contractor about how the change will work with existing plumbing.
+- If you are doing a bathroom remodel and want to change the location of sinks, shower, or tubs, talk with your bathroom remodeling contractor about how the change will work with existing plumbing.

-- Choose cabinets that provide you with dedicated storage space for linens, toiletries, hairdryers and other electric items, and a hamper for dirty clothes.
+- Choose cabinets that provide a hamper for dirty clothes and dedicated storage space for linens, toiletries, hairdryers and other electric items.

 - Whenever possible, use natural materials such as stone, wood and plants to balance water elements and create a relaxing, spa-like atmosphere.